thorntail-examples/rest-http-secured-redhat/README.md

 ## Browser based access

 Pointing your browser to `http://<SWARM_SERVICE>/greeting` should redirect to Red Hat SSO for authentication.
 You can login with `admin:admin` and Red Hat SSO redirects you the REst endpoint.
+BUt it may the previous session for user `admin` is still active.
+In that case no authentication will be prompted again.

 If everything works well you should receive a JSON response:

 ```
 {"id":2,"content":"Hello World"}